Stewardship Land – what and where is it?

 What is the issue and what FMC has done about it?

-FMC’s first major Stewardship Land campaign step called for eight outstanding natural areas to be formally incorporated into Conservation, Recreation Areas, or National Parks: Whangapoua and Tairua Forests, Waitotara Forest, St James conservation Area, Livingstone Range and Mavora Lakes, Remarkables, Rangataua Forest/Ruapehu and Lower Landsborough to Lake Moeraki.
+Our first step focused on eight outstanding natural areas to be formally incorporated into Conservation, Recreation Areas, or National Parks: Whangapoua and Tairua Forests, Waitotara Forest, St James Conservation Area, Livingstone Range and Mavora Lakes, Remarkables, Rangataua Forest/Ruapehu and Lower Landsborough to Lake Moeraki.

-As a part of the Stewardship Land campaign, FMC developed targeted campaigns to ensure stewardship areas at risk, or of high conservation value, are reclassified as a priority.
-In 2020, two campaigns stem from this endeavour: Remarkables National Park campaign and Wild Rivers park campaing, calling for the southern part of the West Coast of the South Island to be formed into a Wild Rivers park.
+FMC also developed targeted campaigns to ensure stewardship areas at risk, or of high conservation value, are reclassified as a priority.
+In 2020, two campaigns stem from this endeavor: Remarkables National Park campaign and Wild Rivers park campaign, calling for the southern part of the West Coast of the South Island to be formed into a Wild Rivers park.

 Where to from here